Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Risk Measures for Controlled Stochastic Processes

 \end{remark}

-The above definition plays a pivotal role in building an intrinsic connection among dynamic risk measures $(\rho^\pi)_{\pi \in \varPi}$, as we explain it below.
+This definition helps us build a connection among dynamic risk measures $\rho^\pi$, for ${\pi \in \varPi}$, as we explain it below.
 Before passing to the details, we can say in short that the same transition risk mappings as in the uncontrolled case are the only possible structures of such risk measures.

 If a family of process-based dynamic risk measures $\big\{\rho^\pi_{t,T}\big\}_{t=1,\dots,T-1}^{\pi \in \varPi}$ is stochastically conditionally time-consistent, then for each fixed $\pi\in\varPi$ the process-based dynamic risk measure $\big\{\rho^\pi_{t,T}\big\}_{t=1,\dots,T-1}$ is stochastically conditionally time-consistent, as defined in Definition \ref{sc-tc}.
 By virtue of Proposition \ref{prop-li-risk-trans-map}, for each $\pi\in\varPi$, there exist functionals $\sigma^\pi_t: \text{\rm graph}(Q^\pi_t) \times \Vc \to {\R}$, $t=1\dots T-1$, such that for all $t=1,\dots,T-1$, all $h_t \in \Xc^t$, the functional $\sigma_t^\pi(h_t,Q^\pi_t(h_t),\,\cdot\,)$ is a law-invariant risk measure on ${\Vc}$ with respect to the distribution $Q^\pi_t(h_t)$ and